 - Items of a personal nature; phone calls, laundry, etc.

-- International airfare, tour begins with arrival transfers at Palermo airport on Day 1, and ends at the hotel in Palermo on the morning of Day 8
+- International airfare, tour begins at the hotel in Palermo on the afternoon of Day 1, and ends at the hotel in Cefalu on the morning of Day 8

 - Tip for the primary local guide